tharith-p/toasting/README.md

 # Toasting

 Toasting - is a javascript library for notifications.
-There is no dependencies need.
+There is no dependencies needed.

 ## Installing